awmckinley/config/modules/ft.clojure/README.md

-# Clojure Language
+# Clojure Development Tools

-A robust, practical, and fast programming language with a set of useful features that together form a simple, coherent, and powerful tool.
+Development tools for writing, formatting, and analyzing Clojure programs with IDE support.